avocado-linux/docs/src/content/docs/guides/rpi-4.md

 description: How to develop for Raspberry Pi 4.
 ---

-The Raspberry Pi 4 is a popular single-board computer that provides significant performance improvements over its predecessors while maintaining the same compact form factor and affordability that made the Raspberry Pi series so successful.

-## Raspberry Pi 4

 The Raspberry Pi 4 is the most popular single-board computer on the planet.
 Released in June 2019, it represents a major upgrade in processing power and memory capacity compared to earlier Raspberry Pi models.

 ## Technical Specifications